Everything you need to know about UC housing

 What is the process for housing this fall?

-New for this year, students and their families will find a three-part process to apply for housing.
+Students and their families will find a three-part process to apply for housing.

 Step one is actually making the decision to live on campus, and that requires a housing application through our online portal.